 17. One of the hardest things to know is whether mounting obstacles mean you should work harder and keep going or recognize that it's time to change directions.
 Keep paying attention; eventually you'll know.

-18. When someone you care comes to you with a problem, the best way to fix it might be to not fix it at all but just be there and allow the person to feel all the emotions that they feel.
+18. When someone you care comes to you with a problem, the best way to fix it might be to not fix it at all but just be there and allow yourself to feel what you feel.

 19. Don't try to be fearless.
 If you're human, you'll have fear.
 Accept your fear, ask yourself why you're afraid, and remind yourself about your love, commitment, dedication, and passion for what you're doing.